dlamspl/rdap/README.md

 Step 03: Customize settings
 ---
-Currently you can use variable to customize the creation of the EC2 instances or the Splunk deployment.
+Currently you can use variables to customize the creation of the EC2 instances or the Splunk deployment.

 Settings for EC2
 --